Findelbach railway station

 Findelbach is a railway station on the Gornergrat railway, which links the resort of Zermatt with the summit of the Gornergrat.
 The station is situated in the municipality of Zermatt, in the Swiss canton of Valais, at an altitude of 1770 m above mean sea level.

 A freight station is situated at the end of a short branch line from Findelbach.

+Services

+As of the December 2023 timetable change the following services stop at Findelbach: